 The ChernobylPhoto.com guides and delegates are specially trained to lead you just via safe roads and paths.
-During the visit of Chernobyl exclusion zone you will go through a dosimetric control several times a day – at the checkpoints.
-On top of that your group will be equipped with at least two Geiger-Müller counters (you can borrow it for free) which are measuring the radiation level non-stop.
+During the visit of the Chernobyl exclusion zone you will go through a dosimetric control several times a day – at the checkpoints.
+On top of that your group will be equipped with at least two Geiger-Müller counters (you can borrow them for free) which are measuring the radiation level non-stop.

 I am 17; can I come for the Chernobyl tour?

 In order to get permission to enter the Chernobyl exclusion zone you need to be at least 18.
 This restriction is due to the fact that the human body is still growing under this age and it is much more vulnerable.